cargomail-org/grip/README.md

 ## Motivation

-To enhance SMTP, FTP, and AS2 protocols with a cross-domain authentication mechanism.
+To enhance SMTP, FTPS, and AS2 protocols with a cross-domain authentication mechanism.
 Also, consider using this mechanism for other communication technologies, e.g., RESTful, WSS, and WebTransport.

 ## Identity Propagation